yoosee/textfi/README.md

 Setup Nginx or other HTTPD and connect it to Unicorn.

-After the installation, access to **http(s)://<your-base-url>/setup** for registering first User and Blog, then login.
+After the installation, access to **http(s)://\<your-base-url\>/setup** for registering first User and Blog, then login.

 ## Basic Usage of writing Articles.

-After logged in, click 'New Article' in 'Article' dropdown to start writing an article.
-It will be visible from the internet when its status set to 'publish'.
+After logged in, click 'New Article' in 'Admin' dropdown to start writing an article.
+It will be visible from the internet when its status set to 'published'.
 Until then it'll be appeared in 'Drafts'.

 ### Markdown